brndnmtthws/brndn-io/content/posts/cars-are-insane/index.md

 - Integrated transportation network
 - Reduced car dependency

-The path forward is clear.
+None of this is mysterious.
 We need to:

 1. Invest in efficient public transit systems
 2. Create protected bike infrastructure